Australian

 near the Park.
 (B,L,D)

-familiar with some of North America’s extreme rarities.
-Local
+– an opportunity to become familiar with some of North America’s

-reserves and streams offer good birding and wildlife opportunities,
+extreme rarities.
+Local reserves and streams offer good birding and

-and may also provide the chance to see the Spotted tailed Quoll which
+wonderful experience and may also provide the chance to see the Spotted

-is also related to the Tassie devil.
-As with all wildlife experiences,
+tailed Quoll which is also related to the Tassie devil.
+As with all

-weather or other factors may influence our sightings tonight.
-However,
+wildlife experiences, weather or other factors may influence our sightings

 Day 7: After an early